By Jess Rollins

 "Leave it" hotdogs on the table

-1. Gather a few objects your dog might like to chew and some tiny treats, like cheese or turkey.
+- For step 1 of how to train a dog to “drop it”, gather a few objects your dog might like to chew and some tiny treats, like cheese or turkey.

 Using a treat to get Gigo to drop the ball